Pension FAQs

 When your decide to access your pension benefits you can take up to 25% of the value as a tax-free lump-sum, subject to some rules and regulations.
 If you’d like to do this, it’s advisable to take advice on this from an Independent Financial Adviser.

 The remaining 75% of your pension can be used to buy an annuity (a guaranteed income for the rest of your life) or you can keep the pension invested and access it flexibly over your retirement.
 You can even take all of your pension in one go, but remember that after the 25% tax-free cash amount, the rest of the pension is taxed as income.
 Taking your pension in one go can push you up into a higher rate for Income Tax for that year.
-It’s definitely a good idea to take advice when you are thinking about taking your pension benefits as it can help you reduce your tax liabilities.
+It’s definitely a good idea to take advice when you're thinking about taking your pension benefits as it can help you reduce your tax liabilities.

 How much will a pension cost me?